JShollaj/CognideX-Whitepaper/4-InsightsContributor.md

 If approved, the Data Analytics Contributor can then have access, for a certain limited time and amount of resources access data from the data pool and perform manipulations (reports, dashboards or cleaning) and then output to the analytics section of data pool.

+The contributor will be able to modify approved data points or collections.

 Tokens will then we distributed accordingly (we will dive in deeper on that throughout the tokenomics section).

 Below we have a high level system architecture representation: